Say hello to one of my new favorite sides – parmesan roasted parsnips!

 They came out so good – you have the natural sweetness from the parsnip paired with the saltiness from the cheese.
-And the parmesan gets nice and crispy on top.
-So simple, yet so delicious.
+And the parmesan gets nice and crispy on top while the parsnips are tender.
+They are so simple, yet so delicious.
 They make a great addition to your holiday meal or a simple side at dinner during the week.

 What is a parsnip?